livinlrg/C.elegans_C.briggsae_Embryo_Single_Cell/README.md

  #### Summary:
 <p>
  Using VisCello, you can visualize the expression of your favorite gene across the <em>C. elegans</em> and <em>C. briggsae</em> single-cell datasets in a number of different UMAP projections.
 Here we have included joint projections of the global dataset, cell class subsets, and time subsets.
 All of the joint projections are generated using Seurat V4 CCA.
-We have also included projections in which the <em>C. elegans</em> and <em>C. briggsae</em> cells are displayed on their own in the same UMAP embeddings.
+We have also included projections in which the <em>C. elegans</em> and <em>C. briggsae</em> cells are displayed in their own in the same UMAP embeddings.
 </p>

 <p>
-The genes are labeled with the gene name, sequence name, and WBGene name from their respective species.
-Searching for any of these gene name types will pull up your query.
+You can search for your favorite gene by looking up the gene name, the sequence name, or the WBGene name from either of the species.
 </p>

 <p>
- In addition to viewing expression, you can visualize the cell identity and other metadata that we have annotated using orthologous markers between <em>C. elegans</em> and <em>C. briggsae</em>.
+ In addition to viewing expression, you can also visualize the cell identity and other metadata that we have annotated using orthologous markers between <em>C. elegans</em> and <em>C. briggsae</em>.
 The information about these metadata columns is below.
 </p>

 #### Meta Data:
 - lineage - Manually annotated cellular lineage.
 For ambiguities in division orientation, an x is used (e.g. MSx to refer to MSa and MSp).
-- cell_type - Manually annotated terminal cell type identity.
+- cell_type - The terminal cell-type identities, manually annotated using homologous marker genes.
 - species - Whether the cell is from <em>C. elegans</em> or <em>C. briggsae</em>
 - embryo_time - The estimated age of the embryo from which the cell was drawn.
-See Packer and Qin et al., 2019 for more details on how this was caluclated. <em>C. briggsae</em> embryo_time was estimated using the orthologous genes between the species.
+See Packer and Zhu et al., 2019 for more details on how this was caluclated. <em>C. briggsae</em> embryo_time was estimated using the orthologous genes between the species.
 - dataset - Which collection batch the cells come from.
 - n_umi - The number of UMI collapsed sequencing reads associated with that cell.
 - genotype - The genotype from which the cell came from.
 Some of the _C. elegans_ cells are from mutant animals.